jasonbot/weblog/content/weblog/trying-out-paperwm.md

 I've been using it full time for a week and I'm pretty happy with it.
 Maybe this will stick for a while.

 > **Update 2024-11-22:** PaperWM hard crashes when I launch games that try to switch to fullscreen from Steam.
 Back to the drawing board!

+> **Update 2025-03-12:** [Here's a fun blog post about Niri](https://ersei.net/en/blog/niri), another window manager inspired by Gnome Paper.
+I might try that next, though I'd have to get swaybar and friends up and running so it may be a test of patience.